Zettlr/Zettlr/README.md

 #### `--config [path]`

 Use this switch to temporarily override the default configuration file stored in your AppData-equivalent folder.
-This path should be absolute, but in case you need to provide a relative path, the application will use either the binary's directory name when the app is packaged, or the repository root, when the app is not packaged.
+This path should be absolute.
+In case you need to provide a relative path, the base for resolving the path will be: either the binary's directory name (when the app is packaged), or the repository root (when the app is not packaged).

 ## License